254.2K

 A prayer, relaxation, and visualization exercise from the Gnostic tradition of Samael Aun Weor, specifically an esoteric pronunciation of the traditional Buddhist mantra Om Mani Padme Hum.

-This exercise accompanies The Aspirations, Initiations, and Humble Confessions of a Bodhisattva lecture from The Way of the Bodhisattva course.
+This exercise accompanies the Becoming a Vessel of Compassion lecture from The Way of the Bodhisattva course.

 For further study: